Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 c.
 Is one group exploited?

-Now we’ll apply this process to some real cases.
+Now we’ll apply this process to a real case: finance.

 Case study: earning to give in finance